 I can’t emphasize how much having a website for your VA business helps you position yourself as an expert.
 Although I had a blog when I started, it as a health/wellness blog.
 I hated it and eventually shut it down and started this blog.
 (Long story for another day).

 However, I still made it work and looked professional even without a website.
-Hiring someone to start a blog/website for you in Nigeria cost an average of 30k (I charge a minimum of 30K).
-I know that might be on the high side for you especially if you aren’t working yet, so I have two alternatives.
-(Of course I’ll share them only in my e-course).
+Hiring someone to start a website for you in Nigeria cost an average of 50k (I charge a minimum of 50K).
+I know that might be on the high side for you especially if you aren’t working yet, so I have lots of alternatives.
+(Of course I’ll share them only in my email course).

 Ready To Become A Virtual Assistant In Nigeria?